SkySlicer500/TextGame/README.md

 # Text Game
-An rpg game told only through text
+An rpg game experienced through only the text in your console.